 The vast majority of detected trafficking victims are girls and women

-Traffickers operate in the shadows, so exact numbers are difficult to obtain, but the vast majority of detected trafficking victims worldwide are girls and women, according to a new United Nations Office on Drugs and Crime study drawing on information from 142 countries.
-Of these identified cases, almost three quarters of all trafficked women and girls are recruited for sexual exploitation.
+Traffickers operate in the shadows, so exact numbers are difficult to obtain, but the vast majority of detected trafficking victims worldwide are girls and women, according to a United Nations Office on Drugs and Crime study drawing on information from 142 countries.
+Of these identified cases, almost three-quarters of all trafficked women and girls are recruited for sexual exploitation.

 In West Africa's Lake Chad region, Nigeria's Boko Haram insurgency has taken a drastic toll on the lives of millions of families.
 Children have been abducted, killed, even used as suicide bombers.
 Electricity, clean water, health care and schools are in short supply.
-Drought has left millions at risk of starvation: 5.2 million people are seriously food insecure, and 1.4 million are on the brink of famine.
+Drought has threatened food supply, leaving an estimated 2 million children suffering from severe acute malnutrition, which can be fatal if untreated.

 Thousands leave home every day in search of safety.
 Migrants put their lives in the hands of smugglers to reach the shores of Italy.
 Many become trapped in Libyan detention centers, where they are beaten, abused and indefinitely detained.
 Vulnerable young women and girls are lured by human traffickers with promises of paying jobs in Europe, then forced into prostitution.